the-doctor1994/team-heart-of-gold/docs/dspec/dspec.md

 ###index.html

-This html document will be the first thing a user sees when they visit the applicaiton, and it will have a login option, with an included integration for password recovery and creating a new login registration if it necessary.
+This html document will be the first thing a user sees when they visit the application, and it will have a login option, with an included integration for password recovery and creating a new login registration if it necessary.

 This module will require:
 >studystyle.css